thesems/thesems/README.md

 ## About me

+I'm an all-rounder software engineer and love to learn various topics ranging from web development to system programming and data science.

+- 🌱 I’m currently coding a compiler for a stack-based virtual machine (Jack language).
+- 🔭 I'm digging deeper into Rust.
+- 📝 Recently started writing a technical blog.

 ### Programming languages
-- Go for back-end development. 🥇
+- Go language for back-end development.
-- JavaScript for websites. ✨
+- JavaScript for web applications.
-- Python for quick prototyping and machine learning. 🧠
+- Python for quick prototyping and machine learning.
-- Rust is my CLI buddy. 👯‍♂️
+- Rust for CLI applications.